mustardseeddatabase/msdb/README.md

 (See above regarding appending RAILS_ENV=production to this command if you have loaded the application on a server)

+Precompile the assets, (this step would typically be automated in your Capistrano recipe, but here we do it manually)

+    rake assets:precompile

 ## Customize the color scheme and graphics

 Run the rake task: